comp1010mq/comp1000_to_comp1010_transition_workshops/1 - conditions/conditions.md

 For category D, there is a 1% discount for every item purchased, up to a maximum of 50 items (and hence a maximum of 50% discount).

+Write a piece of code that outputs the percentage discount for a given category (stored in `char cateogry`) and quantity (stored in `int quantity`).

 ## SCENARIO 3